microsoft/pai/docs/manual/cluster-user/how-to-manage-data.md

 ![view profile](./imgs/view-profile.png "view profile")

-Then all storages you have access to will be shown:
+Then all storages you have access to will be displayed:

 ![storage config](./imgs/storage-config.png "storage config")

-If you don't find any storage, please contact the cluster administrator.
+If the display list is empty, please contact the cluster administrator.

 ## Upload data

 There are multiple types of storage.
-We introduce how to upload data to `NFS`, `AzureBlob` and `AzureFile` storage as examples.
+We will introduce how to upload data to `NFS`, `AzureBlob` and `AzureFile` storage as examples.

 ### Upload data to NFS